fredliporace/cbers-on-aws/README.md

 Entry in Open Data on AWS is https://registry.opendata.aws/cbers/.

-All CBERS-4 MUX scenes are available from the start of the CBERS-4 mission.
+All CBERS-4 MUX scenes are available from the beginning of the CBERS-4 mission.

 Scenes from AWFI, PAN5 and PAN10 cameras are being experimentally ingested, the archive for these cameras is incomplete.